For best view, click Winter Newsletter to open in browser.

 Earn funding for VSI when you Shop!

 Please keep VSI in mind when you do any of your online shopping

 Amazon.com has all kinds of items in addition to books.
-As long as shopping is done through this link, Amazon.com , or from the Amazon box on our Community Home Page, Amazon returns a portion of the sale to VSI.
+As long as shopping is done through this link Amazon.com or from the Amazon box on our Community Home Page they return a portion of the sale to VSI.
 The more items members buy, the higher the percentage!

-Our Vitiligo Library and Store is also powered by Amazon.
-It contains books, articles and products for those with vitiligo.
+Our Vitiligo Library and Store is also powered by Amazon!

-Our other program is iGive.com.
-The iGive shopping mall has over 700 stores where you can shop and VSI gets a percentage.
-Let friends and family know about iGive, so they can support VSI, too.
+Our other program is iGive.com The iGive shopping mall has over 700 stores where you can shop and VSI gets a percentage friends and family know about iGive, so they can support VSI too.
 You do have to register for iGive.
-Once you've registered, you can either shop directly through their "mall" on iGive's website or by downloading their toolbar, which makes it even easier. iGive also has a search function powered by Yahoo at isearchigive.com that earns VSI a penny per search.
-The power of numbers makes this also an effective way to support VSI.
+Once you've registered, you can either shop directly through their mall by downloading their toolbar which makes it even easier

 To be removed from the Vitiligo Support Newsletter email list, please click here.